reproducible-reporting/stepup-core/docs/getting_started/introduction.md

 The "Getting Started" section consists of a series of short tutorials.
 Each tutorial introduces a few concepts at a time to maintain a gentle learning curve.
-The following initial competences are assumed:
+The following initial competencies are assumed:

 - Basic Python programming.
 - Working with a virtual terminal.